 2 Hare Court is widely acknowledged as one of the foremost criminal sets in the country, which offers specialised and dedicated representation for the defence at all levels of the criminal justice system up to and including the Supreme Court.
-We have been nominated as Crime Set of the Year at the 2013 Bar Awards hosted by Chambers and Partners, publishers of leading legal industry guides.
+Chambers were nominated as Crime Set of the Year at the 2013 Bar Awards hosted by Chambers and Partners, publishers of leading legal industry guides.
+Andrew Edis QC (now Mr Justice Edis) was awarded Crime Silk of the year in 2013 and Jonathan Laidlaw QC, the same award in 2014.

 Members of Chambers appear throughout England and Wales, Northern Ireland and the Caribbean, and in other International jurisdictions.